 Onboarding, docs, and account setup flow

-Iris 1.1.0 turns the first-run experience into a complete product flow across the extension and the web account surfaces, with guided onboarding, embedded docs, and clearer setup follow-through.- Added a guided first-run onboarding flow inside the extension sidebar, including skip, resume, restart, and a 15-step spotlight walkthrough across the live tabs.
+Iris Code 1.1.0 turns the first-run experience into a complete product flow across the extension and the web account surfaces, with guided onboarding, embedded docs, and clearer setup follow-through.- Added a guided first-run onboarding flow inside the extension sidebar, including skip, resume, restart, and a 15-step spotlight walkthrough across the live tabs.

-- Added an in-flow docs surface inside Iris so setup help now lives in the extension instead of forcing users out to separate pages first.
+- Added an in-flow docs surface inside Iris Code so setup help now lives in the extension instead of forcing users out to separate pages first.

 - Added public and dashboard-nested getting-started flows covering install, first scan, sign-in, configuration, and enforcement setup.